natcap/invest.users-guide/source/urban_cooling_model.rst

 * C\_[Suffix].tif: raster with values of the cooling capacity (CC)
 * T\_air\_[Suffix].tif: raster with estimated temperature values
-* uhi\_results\_[Suffix].shp: A copy of the input shapefile with areas of interest with the following additional fields:
+* uhi\_results\_[Suffix].shp: A copy of the input vector with areas of interest with the following additional fields:
     * "avg_cc" - Average CC value (-)
     * "avg_tmp_v" - Average temperature value (degC)
     * "avg_tmp_an" - Average temperature anomaly (degC)